 CAPC, Bordeaux, France

 In 1971, an artist couple from Mexico, Martha Hellion and Felipe Ehrenberg, moved with their two children to the English countryside to escape the brutal politics in the their home country.
-They managed to rent an idyllic manor house, Langford Court South in Cullumpton, Devon, and over the next five years, friends from around the world joined them to form a community of artists, writers and printers.
+They managed to rent an idyllic manor house, Langford Court South in Cullompton, Devon and, over the next five years, friends from around the world joined them to form a community of artists, writers and printers.
 Along the way, they also established Beau Geste Press (BGP) whose slogan was: ‘Our Press is not a business, it’s a way of life.’

 Main image: Ay-O, cover of Japanese Schmuck, No. 8, 1976 edited by Taii Ashizawa, Takehisa Kosugi, and David Mayor.
 Courtesy: Beau Geste Press

 First published in Issue 186